The Essential Guide to Shopping in Hong Kong

-Hong Kong is one place that you should do clothes shopping, not only for high-end luxury brands but also locally made clothes and accessories.
+Hong Kong is one place that you should go clothes shopping, not only for high-end luxury brands but also locally made clothes and accessories.
 For new season designer label brands it would be hard to do better than The Landmark, Times Square, or Harbour City.
 For clearance luxury brands and outlet stores, Horizon Plaza which features fashion and homewares outlet stores, Citygate Outlets offers luxury and casual fashion brands, China Hong Kong City is a mall offering 20 or so outlets for mid-level fashion (such as Esprit, G2000, Miss Sixty, DKNY etc.), and Milan Station which has 3 stores offers pre-owned luxury brand bags.

 Granville Road is a must visit for fashion hunters offering a mix of brand name factory outlets, South Korean and Japanese fashions and boutique stores.
 Fashion Walk is a popular mall offering Japanese and European mid-priced brands favored by youthful trend hunters.

 For wholesale bargain hunters, the surrounds of Sham Shui Po Station offers lots of options, head to Cheung Sha Wan Road where you’ll find a mix of wholesalers, designers, fabric retailers, and tailors.
-You can quite often find very unique pieces here and keep your eye on the racks they put out the front of the shops for clearance of individual items.
-Two MTR stations away from here is the Hong Kong Industrial Centre which is a wholesale centre that opens to the public on Saturdays offering stalls of trending youth fashion and accessories.
+You can quite often find unique pieces here and keep your eye on the racks they put out the front of the shops for clearance of individual items.
+Two MTR stations away from here is the Hong Kong Industrial Centre which is a wholesale center that opens to the public on Saturdays offering stalls of trending youth fashion and accessories.

 Computers & Laptops